Iran Scout Organization: History

 In 1966, Manzariyeh was recognized as an international Scout training center; Dr. Banai became one of 12 members of the World Scout Committee; and Mr. Ali Hashemi established the Scout Supporting Association.

 The fifteenth anniversary of the rebirth of Iranian Scouting was recognized by "Cooperation Week" and a postage stamp issued on December 3, 1967. the twentieth anniversary was also recognized with a postage stamp on December 9, 1972.

 A new national headquarters was completed in 1973.
 In the 1970s, Iranian Scouts assisted the Red Lion and Sun Society in blood drives and first aid work, hosted the Asia-Pacific Regional Conference in 1976, (recognized with a postage stamp on October 2, 1976) and collected books for literacy drives.
 Scout houses, which were used as meeting places, training centers, hostels, and local headquarters, could be found in every major city during the period, and in 1975 there were 262,702 Scouts.
-In 1977 Iran hosted the Second Aisa-Pacific Jamboree and this was recognized with a postage stamp issued on August 5, 1977.
+In 1977 Iran hosted the Second Asia-Pacific Jamboree and this was recognized with a postage stamp issued on August 5, 1977.

 At that time, the Iranian Scout organization was one of the strongest Scout's organizations in the world.
 Iran served as a model for other Scout associations in desert areas, with its publication of "The Stone Badge" by Ebrahim Sadri, which described Scoutcraft for Scouts living in areas where there is little wood.
 The Iranian Scouting uniform of that period consisted of a khaki shirt and trousers: short for summer, long for winter.
 The vision of the Iran Scout Organization at that time brought hope, as this organization brought honor to Iran.
 There was a single, unified, interfaith and joint (but not coeducational) Scouting and Guiding movement in Iran.
-The Guide organization hosted the 23rd World Conference of the World Association of Girl Guides and Girls Scouts (WAGGGS), and this was recognized with a postage stamp issued on September 2, 1978.
+The Guide organization hosted the 23rd World Conference of the World Association of Girl Guides and Girl Scouts (WAGGGS), and this was recognized with a postage stamp issued on September 2, 1978.
 These organizations grew for many years and included 20 Scouting campsites in different provinces, until the overthrow of Mohammad Reza Shah Pahlavi in 1979.